Data to Controller for Nonlinear Systems: An Approximate Solution: Introduction

 This paper considers the problem of determining an optimal control action based on observed data.
 We formulate the problem assuming that the system can be modelled by a nonlinear state-space model, but where the model parameters, state and future disturbances are not known and are treated as random variables.
 Central to our formulation is that the joint distribution of these unknown objects is conditioned on the observed data.
 Crucially, as new measurements become available, this joint distribution continues to evolve so that control decisions are made accounting for uncertainty as evidenced in the data.
 The resulting problem is intractable which we obviate by providing approximations that result in finite dimensional deterministic optimisation problems.
 The proposed approach is demonstrated in simulation on a nonlinear system.

-\section{INTRODUCTION}
+\section{Introduction}

-The control community has long been inspired by the concept of ``data to controller" -- using observed data to design a controller that not only satisfies certain performance objectives, but does so with a quantifiable level of certainty.
+\IEEEPARstart{T}{he} control community has long been inspired by the concept of ``data to controller" -- using observed data to design a controller that not only satisfies certain performance objectives, but does so with a quantifiable level of certainty.
 This vision can be considered within the dual control problem setting, which dates back to the work in \cite{Feldbaum:1960}.

-The dual control problem has recently received significant attention with a surge of new and fascinating results.
-The formulations point out the inherent trade-off between \textit{exploration}---learning a probabilistic model of the system---and \textit{exploitation}---controlling the system.
-For recent overviews of the area we point to \cite{Recht:2019,matni2019self,Mesbah:2018}.
-These overviews reveal that the literature is vast, with a significant body of recent work concentrating on the linear dual control problem \cite{FerizbegovicUHS:2020,venkatasubramanian2020robust,iannelli2020multiobjective,Mesbah:2018,UmenbergerFSH:2019}.
+The dual control and data-driven control problems have recently received significant attention with a surge of new and fascinating results.
+Data-driven focuses on control algorithms that utilise available offline and online measured data and the dual control formulations point out the inherent trade-off between \textit{exploration}---learning a probabilistic model of the system---and \textit{exploitation}---controlling the system.
+For recent overviews of the area we refer the reader to \cite{Recht:2019,matni2019self,Mesbah:2018, hou2013model}, which reveal that the literature is vast with a significant body of recent work concentrating on the linear dual control problem \cite{FerizbegovicUHS:2020,venkatasubramanian2020robust,iannelli2020multiobjective,Mesbah:2018,UmenbergerFSH:2019}, and on nonlinear data-driven control where assumptions on the uncertainty, such as Gaussian posteriors or measurement likelihoods are made \cite{lian2021koopman, yingzhao2020gaussian,carron2019data,galioto2020bayesian,khalil2015estimation}).
+Hence, we focus on those papers --- \cite{Mesbah:2018} and \cite{wabersich2020bayesian} --- with a problem definition most similar to our own and highlight important differences.

-The overview in \cite{Mesbah:2018} considers the nonlinear case and presents a problem formulation that is most closely related to the current paper.
-A crucial difference is that \cite{Mesbah:2018} deals with parameter uncertainty by assuming that the parameters are time-varying and obey the Markov property, therefore affording the use of Bayesian filtering techniques.
-The work in \cite{wabersich2020bayesian} is also relevant to the current paper, where the focus is on episodic Bayesian model predictive control (MPC).
+The overview in \cite{Mesbah:2018} considers the nonlinear case with the crucial difference that \cite{Mesbah:2018} deals with parameter uncertainty by assuming that the parameters are time-varying and obey the Markov property, therefore affording the use of Bayesian filtering techniques.
+The work in \cite{wabersich2020bayesian} focuses on episodic Bayesian model predictive control (MPC), with a single parameter sample used in each episode.
 In \cite{wabersich2020bayesian} it is assumed that the state can be directly measured, and sub-Gaussian distributions are assumed.